Now streaming on:

 During these last, lazy days of summer, there isn’t a whole lot to do.
 Still, you’re probably going to want to RSVP “no” to “The Invitation.”

 It had such potential, too.
-Director and co-writer Jessica M. Thompson establishes an unsettling mood that suggests we’re about to enter a dark and twisted world.
+Director Jessica M. Thompson establishes an unsettling mood that suggests we’re about to enter a dark and twisted world.
 But then eventually, her film is just dark—as in, it’s hard to see what’s happening, with herky-jerky visual effects that are especially off-putting.
 And when the twist comes as to what’s actually going on, it’s like: Really?
 That’s it?
 The trailer pretty much gives it away (as most trailers do), but we’re all about having the best possible moviegoing experience around here—even if it is a mediocre movie—so we’ll do our best to avoid spoilers.

 Nathalie Emmanuel has an appealing presence, though, as Evelyn—or Evie, as she prefers to be called.
 The “Game of Thrones” actress is a stunner, of course, but there’s also a no-nonsense naturalism to her delivery that makes her feel accessible.
 So when things go sideways on her too-good-to-be-true getaway to the English countryside, we remain on her side throughout.